 If you’re teaching in Australia, you’ve probably heard about the Social Media Minimum Age legislation coming into effect on 10 December 2025.
-This means students under 16 won’t be able to create or keep accounts on platforms like YouTube, TikTok, Instagram, Snapchat, Facebook, or X (eSafety Commissioner, 2025¹).
+This means students under 16 won’t be able to create or keep accounts on platforms like YouTube, Facebook, Instagram, Snapchat, Threads, TikTok, X, Kick and Reddit (eSafety Commissioner, 2025¹).

 But this isn’t about taking away great classroom tools.
 Experts call it a delay, not a ban, because the goal is to protect students from addictive algorithms, unsafe content, and mental health risks, while still keeping lessons creative and engaging (ClickView Webinar, 2025²; Einstein, 2025²).